Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Torpedoed - Febr.-1944:

-*Rohwer gives the date as Febr.
-22, position as 13 50N 48 49E and he also has the sequence of events in a different order, saying San Alvaro went down first, then Erling Brøvig was hit, then E. G. Seubert - this appears to be incorrect.
-An extract of Erling Brøvig's log says the first ship (in the 3rd column) was torpedoed at 03:30 on Febr.
-23, the second ship (in the 4th coulmn) at 03:35, names of ships not given.
+*J. Rohwer gives the date as Febr.
+22, position as 13 50N 48 49E and he also has the sequence of events in a different order, saying San Alvaro went down first, then Erling Brøvig was hit, then E. G. Seubert.
+An extract of Erling Brøvig's log says the first ship (sailing in the 3rd column) was torpedoed at 03:30 on Febr.
+23, the second ship (in the 4th coulmn) at 03:35, names of the ships are not given (according to A. Hague, E. G. Seubert was in station 21; in other words, the 2nd column, while San Alvaro had station 42=4th column - it's possible, of course, that the ships had changed stations at some point).
 "Nortraships flåte" gives the date of the attack as around midnight on Febr.
-24 in 13 40N 48 40E (off Majhada) - this position agress with what can be found in "Lloy'd's War Losses, Vol. 2, giving the date as Febr.
+24 in 13 40N 48 40E (off Majhada) - this position agrees with what can be found in "Lloy'd's War Losses, Vol. 2, which gives the date as Febr.
 23.

 Her crew was landed in Aden in the morning of Febr.
-24. (According to a personal story found in "Sjøfolk i krig" by Leif M. Bjørkelund, the crew reached Aden in lifeboats after the torpedoing and were placed in a British military camp there.
-After some time they were able to get to Cape Town on board the Panamanian Seawall, commanded by the Norwegian Captain Sveen).
+24. (A personal story found in "Sjøfolk i krig" by Leif M. Bjørkelund, says the crew reached Aden in lifeboats after the torpedoing and were placed in a British military camp there.
+After some time they were able to get to Cape Town on board the Panamanian Seawall, commanded by the Norwegian Captain Sveen.
+According to A. Hague, this ship left Aden on March 27 in Convoy AKD 19 - external link).

 Erling Brøvig was moved to a better anchorage on March 6 and the following day the captain went on board with Commodore Aylmar in order to inspect the situation.
 M/T British Justice was requested to go alongside to take Erling Brøvig's cargo, but the captain and 1st engineer of that ship found they did not want to do so.
 However, following continuous discussions and negotiations it was finally decided on March 27 that her cargo was to be transferred to the barge(?)
 Danube Shell.
 The transfer took place from March 29 until Apr.
 13.

 Erling Brøvig was subsequently temporarily repaired and on Sept.
-16-1944 Captain Jacobsen took her to Massowah for her own power.
+16-1944 Captain Jacobsen took her to Massowah for her own power - note that Page 3 of the archive documents gives departure Aden as Sept.
+12, arrival Massowah Sept.
+16.

 Crew List - No casualties: